COVID-19 Library Information

 - Notary services

-Starting July 6, computers will be available on a first-come, first-served basis.
+Computers are available on a first-come, first-served basis.
 Lab computers have been reduced for patron health and safety, and sessions are limited to one hour.
 Laptops may also be checked out at the Reference Desk.
 Laptops require a picture ID to use and they must be returned before the library closes each day.

 Enjoy the Library from Home